exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 The H-bond distances and angles do not suffice to assign a pair.
 Even if we set strict limits on these parameters, we get many false positives.
 As shown [in figure @fig:cWW-GC-length-and-covalent-angles], an ideal **cWW G-C** pair should have H-bond lengths of about 2.9 Å and all angles at about 120°.
-We must allow some deviations, as no ideal pair exists in reality, and 0.5 Å and 20° tolerance is very conservative.
+We must allow some deviations, as in reality, no ideal pair exists, and 0.5 Å and 20° tolerance is very conservative.
 Yet, we still find false positives like the one shown in @fig:cWW-GC-false-positive-hbond-lengthsangles.
-Tightening the limits slightly would dismiss this case, but we are hitting the other limit of this simple approach as we already lose many good pairs, as we can see using the
+Tightening the limits slightly would dismiss this example, but we are hitting the other limit of this simple approach as we are already losing many good pairs, as we can see using the
 [basepairs.datmos.org](https://basepairs.datmos.org/#cWW-G-C/hb0_L=..3.4&hb0_DA=100..140&hb0_AA=100..140&hb1_L=..3.4&hb1_DA=100..140&hb1_AA=100..140&hb2_L=..3.4&hb2_DA=100..140&hb2_AA=100..140&baseline_ds=fr3d-f) web application.